CodeMaster7000/Quadratic-Equations-Solver/README.md

 ## Implementation

-Simply navigate to `src`, then run `main.js` in a terminal if you have Python 3.
+Simply navigate to `src`, then run `main.js` in your JavaScript compiler.